coreinfrastructure/best-practices-badge/doc/security.md

 are more likely to be identified and addressed) and common FLOSS licenses.
 These steps reduce the risk of malicious components (e.g., malicious gems).

 We also have a process for detecting when the components we use have known vulnerabilities (using bundle-audit) or are out-of-date.
+This check is run by the default 'rake' process, so once a vulnerability is found in a gem we use and is added to the public database, we are notified that we need to update it.
+The list of libraries used (transitively) is managed by bundler, so updating libraries or sets of libraries can be done quickly.
+As noted earlier, our strong automated test suite makes it easy to test this updated set, so we can rapidly update libraries, test the result, and deploy it.

 We counter man-in-the-middle (MITM) attacks when downloading gems because the Gemfile configuration uses an HTTPS source to the